Young Farmers Division Director

 Young Farmers Events:

 - Young Farmers Conference — The purpose of the Young Farmers Conference is to build leadership skills in Young Farmers by engaging them in interactive and personal development opportunities, while building relationships and educating them about our organization.
-The 2015 Young Farmers Conference will be held in downtown Montgomery, Alabama at the Renaissance Feb.
-27—March 1.
-Registration will open in early December and the deadline for registration will be Jan.
-15, 2015.
+The 2016 Young Farmers Conference will be held in downtown Montgomery, Alabama at the Renaissance Feb.
+26 —Feb.
+28. Registration will open in early December.

 - Young Farmers Annual Business Meeting — During the annual meeting of the Alabama Farmers Federation each year, delegates meet to elect State YF Committee members.
 All paperwork for the Young Farmers annual business meeting is due to the home office by November 1.